Lead Software Engineer (Engine & Tools)

 - Help research and implement new simulation technologies as needed.

 Knowledge, Skills and Experience

-- Strong knowledge of C++, design patterns and software engineering.
+- Strong knowledge of design patterns and software engineering best practices.

-- Minimum seven years of professional experience using C++ as the main language.
+- Minimum eight years of professional experience with C++ and C#.

 - Experience designing and developing systems within the games industry.